papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ## Running Tests

-To run the tests by using native provider, you can use the `zombienet` binary.
+To run the tests by using Native provider, you can use the `zombienet` binary.
 The binary will read the test files and execute the tests defined in the DSL.
 The binary will output the results of the tests in the console.

 ```bash
 zombienet -p native test <INSERT_TEST_FILE_NAME>